kuriakosant/python-cli-password-manager/README.md

 - The first time you run the application, it will create a `password_manager.db` file in the same directory to store your passwords securely.
 - Ensure that you keep the `password_manager.db` file safe, as it contains your stored passwords.
+- If you input the master password incorrectly 10 times, the database will self-destruct. ( all your passwords will be gone forever )

 ---

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.